Chart Color Schemes

 Glenhaven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glenhaven's dwelling structure, as per the latest Census, consisted of 74.7% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.2% houses and 21.8% other dwellings.
-Home ownership in Glenhaven stood at 48.7%, with mortgaged dwellings at 44.0% and rented dwellings at 7.3%.
-The median monthly mortgage repayment was $3,080, higher than Sydney metro's average of $3,000.
-The median weekly rent figure was recorded at $650, compared to Sydney metro's $580.
-Nationally, Glenhaven's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Glenhaven's dwelling structure, as per the latest Census, consisted of 74.7% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 78.2% houses and 21.8% other dwellings.
+Glenhaven's home ownership rate was 48.7%, with the rest being mortgaged (44.0%) or rented (7.3%).
+The median monthly mortgage repayment in Glenhaven was $3,080, higher than Sydney metro's average of $3,000.
+The median weekly rent figure for Glenhaven was $650, compared to Sydney metro's $580.
+Nationally, Glenhaven's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing